Active Shooter/Active Assailant in the Workplace

 Active shooter events claim an average of 113 fatalities each year in the United States.
-Approximately half of these attacks occur at businesses.
+More than half of these attacks occur at businesses.
 Since 2009, active shooter events have increased 600% and the number of people killed at these events at has increased 150%.
-The six highest casualty active shooter events since 2000, have happened despite law enforcement arriving on scene in three minutes or less.
-Law enforcement officials have stated that active shooter events are the most pressing public safety priority.
+The eight highest casualty active shooters since 2000, happened despite law enforcement arriving on scene in three minutes or less.
+The two deadliest actives shooter events in United States history happened with on-duty, uniformed officers on scene at the time the shooting started.
+Law enforcement officials have stated that active shooter events are one of the most critical public safety priorities.
 Numerous federal agencies have stated that workplace violence and active shooter events will continue to increase.

-Research shows that active shooter events are rarely spontaneous and perpetrators plan and prepare their attack for days, months, and even years.
-Case study research of active shooter events finds that perpetrators actively study prior events so that they can thwart security measures and public safety response.
-This lecture will review the ways these attacks were averted and the plans the perpetrators intended to carry out.
-Half of all active shooter attacks are over before the first law enforcement officer arrives on the scene.
+Research shows that active shooter events are rarely spontaneous, and perpetrators plan and prepare their attack for days, months, and even years.
+Case study research of active shooter events finds that perpetrators typically study prior events so that they can thwart security measures and public safety response.
+Almost three quarters of all active shooter attacks are over before the first law enforcement officer arrives on the scene.
 Because of the swiftness of the attack, businesses must be prepared for such an event.

-If you would like to download a copy of this course description, click here.
+If you would like to download a copy of this course description, click the PDF below.
+This course can be presented live or as a webinar.
 If you would like more information on booking this course, please email info@ThreatSuppression.com, or call 1-800-231-9106.